Creating a custom elastic image

 Instead of creating a custom image (Linux/UNIX only) consider:

 - Using the "Instance setup script" feature to run commands (executed as the root user) before the agent is started.
 This field is available for every image from the Administration > Image Configurations page.
-Click the "Edit" link under Operations for the image you want to use.
+Select the Edit link under Operations for the image you want to use.

 - Customizing an existing Bamboo image by using Amazon's Elastic Block Store (EBS), as described in Configuring elastic instances to use the EBS.